Education in ancient Greece: Classical Athens (508–322 BCE)

 In order to take part in trade and politics, the demand of skills in reading and writing arose to become the third discipline of the old education.
 Hence, through the practical perspective, education in literacy was the most important among the three disciplines.
 If the father is not wealthy enough to send his son to attend all three classes, he will send him to a grammatistēs, a letter teacher.

 The Athenian boys would study the following subjects at a grammatistēs, reading and writing, literature, and arithmetic.
 The boys would firstly engage in memorising the Greek letters.
 In the initial stages, they were required to recognize letters in short syllables.
 While they were familiarising with the alphabets, they started to write as well.
 Under the assistance of the grammatistēs, students would write with a stylus on a wax tablet as shown in the paintings on the Douris’ Cup.
 There is also a detailed written description of the process in Plato’s Protagoras:...just as writing-masters first draw letters in faint outline with the pen for their less ad- vanced pupils, and then give them the copy-book and make them write according to the guidance of their lines,...After the boys got some progress in the letters, they would proceed to the reading of the poets.
-Reciting poetry was very important to the adulthood life of the Athenians, especially those of Homer’s.
+Reciting poetry was very important to the adulthood life of the Athenians, especially those of Homer and Hesiod, whose works were highly regarded by the Athenians.
 Familiarity of Homer’s epic was the permit to the banquets for an educated Athenian man.
 Furthermore, this component of the syllabus served as another motivation for a poverished father sending his son to the grammatistēs.
 To learn the stories of the legendary heros by heart was critical to the Athenian identity.